PALTtalk

 0.25 CMD-Clinical

-This podcast will spotlight articles from the May 2021 issue of JAMDA.
+This podcast will spotlight articles from the March 2022 issue of JAMDA.
 JAMDA is the official journal of AMDA - The Society for Post-Acute and Long-Term Care Medicine.

-Host: Wayne Saltsman MD, PhD, CMD
+Host: Karl Steinberg MD, HMDC, CMD

 Guests: Philip Sloane MD, MPH; Mallory Brown, MD